CYC7b/CYC7b/README.md

 - I would like to learn practical skills that can help me improve software quality and collaborate effectively with other developers.

 ## Fun Fact
-☕ I brew my coffee as carefully as I write my code — both require patience and precision.
+☕ I brew my coffee as carefully as I write my code.